malakai97/stonesmtg/_header_pages/invitational.md

 # Event Info for the Season 5 Invitational

-* Date: Early December
+* Date: Saturday, December 2nd
-* Location: Austin, TX
+* Location: Tweedy's Bar in Austin, TX
-* Format: Timed Swiss rounds consisting of a mix of vintage and middle school.
+* Format: 3 rounds of Vintage, three rounds of Middle School, with a cut to a Vintage top 4.
 * Decklists: Competitors submit their decks in advance, and we play with open lists.
+  Stu will announce when these are due.

 # Roster